-s any parent who has recently set foot in a classroom knows, education is increasingly tethered to the digital world, with iPads and tablets replacing paper.
-Thus, the new museum will utilize distance learning technology, allowing museum staff to engage students directly in their classrooms and connect them with others across the state via real-time streaming video.
+As any parent who has recently set foot in a classroom knows, education is increasingly tethered to the digital world, with iPads and tablets replacing paper.
+Thus, the new history center will utilize distance learning technology, allowing staff to engage students directly in their classrooms and connect them with others across the state via real-time streaming video.

-Imagine students from Sheboygan and La Crosse visiting the museum and participating in a program that also includes a live video feed with students in classrooms in Beloit, Bayfield, Milwaukee, and on the Menominee Indian Reservation in Keshena.
-Just like their peers at the museum, students in classrooms examine artifacts or reproduction objects (which their teacher will have received in a "traveling trunk" from the Society).
-Museum educators encourage the students from the six diverse schools to "think like a historian," and facilitate a discussion, exposing the students to perspectives that likely would not have occurred to them.
+Imagine students from Sheboygan and La Crosse visiting the center and participating in a program that also includes a live video feed with students in classrooms in Beloit, Bayfield, Milwaukee and Wausau, as well as on the Menominee Indian Reservation in Keshena.
+Just like their peers at the center, students in classrooms examine artifacts or reproduction objects (which their teacher will have received in a "traveling trunk" from the Society).
+Society educators encourage the students from the diverse schools to "think like a historian," and facilitate a discussion, exposing the students to perspectives that likely would not have occurred to them.

-Scenarios such as this will be possible with a new museum.
+Scenarios such as this will be possible with a new history center.
 The ability to bridge socioeconomic, racial and other divides while connecting new generations to a shared heritage will be transformative.

-To learn more about the new museum campaign or to join us, please contact us:
+To learn more about the new history center campaign or to join us, please contact us:

-JULIE LUSSIER Director of Development (608) 261-9587 julie.lussier@wisconsinhistory.org KRISTIN BORST Senior Development Officer (608) 261-9363 kristin.borst@wisconsinhistory.org JOE KOLLAR Development Officer (608) 264-6585 joseph.kollar@wisconsinhistory.org
+JULIE LUSSIER Executive Director (608) 261-9587 julie.lussier@wisconsinhistory.org KRISTIN BORST Development Director (608) 261-9363 kristin.borst@wisconsinhistory.org JOE KOLLAR Development Officer (608) 264-6585 joseph.kollar@wisconsinhistory.org